-This Audit Guideline relates to particular conditions pertaining to critical infrastructure security in the licences issued to network operators under the Electricity Supply Act 1995.
+This Audit Guideline relates to particular conditions relating to critical infrastructure security in the licences issued to network operators under the Electricity Supply Act 1995.

-The critical infrastructure licence conditions in the four licences vary, but in general require:
+The critical infrastructure licence conditions in the licences in general require:

-- that a substantial presence is maintained in Australia including: - that system maintenance is mainly undertaken from within Australia, with exceptions provided in the licence conditions - certain limitations around the operation and control of the transmission/distribution system, and - citizenship and security clearance requirements for persons in certain positions - certain data security measures - annual compliance reporting and auditing.
+- that a substantial presence is maintained in Australia including: - that system maintenance is mainly undertaken from within Australia, with exceptions provided in the licence conditions - certain limitations around the operation and control of the transmission/distribution system, and - citizenship, and background checks or security clearance requirements for persons in certain positions - certain data security measures - annual compliance reporting and auditing.